-How Long Will It Take To Get Back To Normal Activity?
+How Long Will it Take to Get Back to Normal Activity?

-In a nutshell: The majority of Laser Eye Surgery patients are back to their normal routine within a day or two.
+To get straight to the point: The majority of Laser Eye Surgery patients are back to their normal routine within a day or two.

 A timeline for returning to normal activity after Laser Eye Surgery

 To some people, normal activity is diving out of planes and crashing into other people at ten metres per second.
 To others, it’s having a few bevvies down the pub and watching their favourite series on the tele.